Understanding the Predicate Offences to prevent money laundering

 Best Practices for Combating Predicate Offences

-To overcome the above-mentioned challenges, DNFBPs and FIs should extend their AML compliance efforts to combat predicate offences as a best practice.
+DNFBPs and FIs can overcome the above-mentioned challenges by extending their AML compliance efforts to combat Predicate Offences as a best practice.
 This includes:

 Risk-Based Approach